-(3) Tenant Services. (§2306.6710(b)(1)(I) and §2306.6725(a)(1)) A Supportive Housing Development qualifying under the Nonprofit Set-Aside or Developments participating in the City of Houston's Permanent Supportive Housing ("PSH") program may qualify to receive up to eleven (11) points and all other Developments may receive up to ten (10) points.
-A Development participating in the PSH program and electing eleven (11) points under this paragraph must have applied for PSH funds by the Full Application Delivery Date, must have a commitment of PSH funds by Commitment, must qualify for five (5) or seven (7) points under paragraph (4) of this subsection, and must not have more than 18 percent of the total Units restricted for Persons with Special Needs as defined under paragraph (7) of this subsection.
-By electing points, the Applicant certifies that the Development will provide a combination of supportive services, which are listed in (10.101) of this title, appropriate for the proposed tenants and that there is adequate space for the intended services.
+- (3) Tenant Services. (§2306.6710(b)(1)(G) and §2306.6725(a)(1)) A Supportive Housing Development proposed by a Qualified Nonprofit or Developments participating in the HPSH program may qualify to receive up to eleven (11) points and all other Developments may receive up to ten (10) points.
+A Development participating in the HPSH program and electing eleven (11) points under this paragraph must have applied for HPSH funds by the Full Application Delivery Date, must have a commitment of HPSH funds by Commitment, must qualify for a minimum of five (5) points under paragraph (4) of this subsection, and must not have more than 18 percent of the total Units restricted for Persons with Special Needs as defined under paragraph (7) of this subsection.
+By electing points, the Applicant certifies that the Development will provide a combination of supportive services, which are listed in §10.101(b)(7) of this title, appropriate for the proposed tenants and that there is adequate space for the intended services.
 The provision and complete list of supportive services will be included in the LURA.
-The Owner may change, from time to time, the services offered; however, the overall points as selected at Application will remain the minimum.
+The Owner may change, from time to time, the services offered; however, the overall points as selected at Application will remain the same.
 No fees may be charged to the tenants for any of the services.
-Services must be provided on-site or transportation to those off-site services identified on the list must be provided.
-The same service may not be used for more than one scoring item.

-(4) Opportunity Index.
-The Department may refer to locations qualifying for points under this scoring item as high opportunity areas in some materials.

-(A) For Developments located in an Urban Area, if the proposed Development Site is located within a census tract that has a poverty rate below 15 percent for Individuals (or 35 percent for Developments in Regions 11 and 13), an Application may qualify to receive up to seven (7) points upon meeting the additional requirements in clauses (i) - (iv) of this subparagraph.
-The Department will base poverty rate on data from the five (5) year American Community Survey.

-(i) the Development targets the general population or Supportive Housing, the Development Site is located in a census tract with income in the top quartile of median household income for the county or MSA as applicable, and the Development Site is in the attendance zone of an elementary school that has a Met Standard rating and has achieved a 77 or greater on index 1 of the performance index, related to student achievement (7 points);

-(ii) the Development targets the general population or Supportive Housing, the Development Site is located in a census tract with income in the second quartile of median household income for the county or MSA as applicable, and the Development Site is in the attendance zone of an elementary school that has a Met Standard rating and has achieved a 77 or greater on index 1 of the performance index, related to student achievement (5 points);

-(iii) any Development, regardless of population served, if the Development Site is located in a census tract with income in the top quartile of median household income for the county or MSA as applicable (3 points); or
+Services must be provided on-site or transportation to those offsite services identified on the list must be provided.
+The same service may not be used for more than one scoring item. - (4) Opportunity Index.
+The Department may refer to locations qualifying for points under this scoring item as high opportunity areas in some materials. - (A) For Developments located in an Urban Area, if the proposed Development Site is located within a census tract that has a poverty rate below 15 percent for Individuals (or 35 percent for Developments in Regions 11 and 13), an Application may qualify to receive up to seven (7) points upon meeting the additional requirements in clauses (i) (v) of this subparagraph.
+The Department will base poverty rate on data from the five (5) year American Community Survey. - (i) The Development Site is located in a census tract with income in the top quartile of median household income for the county or MSA as applicable, and the Development Site is in the attendance zone of an elementary school that has a Met Standard rating and has achieved a 77 or greater on index 1 of the performance index, related to student achievement (7 points); - (ii) The Development Site is located in a census tract with income in the second quartile of median household income for the county or MSA as applicable, and the Development Site is in the attendance zone of an elementary school that has a Met Standard rating, has achieved a 77 or greater on index 1 of the performance index, related to student achievement, and has earned at least one distinction designation by TEA (6 points); - (iii) The Development Site is located in a census tract with income in the second quartile of median household income for the county or MSA as applicable, and the Development Site is in the attendance zone of an elementary school that has a Met Standard rating and has achieved a 77 or greater on index 1 of the performance index, related to student achievement (5 points); - (iv) The Development Site is located in a census tract with income in the top quartile of median household income for the county or MSA as applicable (3 points); or